-Our local communities, planet, and future generations need us to be better every day.
-We must begin each day with a determination to make better, do better, and be better for our customers, our employees, our partners, and the world at large.
+Our local communities, planet, and future generations must improve daily.
+We must begin each day with a determination to make, do, and be better for our customers, employees, partners, and the world at large.
 And we must end every day knowing we can do even more tomorrow.
 Leaders create more than they consume and always leave things better than how they found them.

-Our Take: Success and Scale Bring Broad Responsibility is one of the two newest LPs recently added to the core 14.
-This LP reflects Amazon’s maturity as a global organization that influences communities beyond those who directly transact with the business (as customers or suppliers).
+Our Take: Success and Scale Bring Broad Responsibility is among the two newest LPs recently added to the core 14.
+This LP reflects Amazon’s maturity as a global organization that influences communities beyond those directly transact with the business (as customers or suppliers).

 Strive to be Earth’s Best Employer

-Leaders work every day to create a safer, more productive, higher performing, more diverse, and more just work environment.
+Leaders work daily to create a safer, more productive, higher performing, more diverse, and more just work environment.
 They lead with empathy, have fun at work, and make it easy for others to have fun.